-The channel along Pioneer receives stormwater from a stream running through the site, from the detention pond located on the site, and runoff from the road.
+The channel along Pioneer receives stormwater from a stream running through the site, from the detention pond located on the site, runoff from the road, and the extension of the existing road side ditch that extends east of the project site.

-Shaw Rd E contains an existing conveyance system that runs north and passed the extents of the proposed improvements.
+Shaw Rd E contains an existing conveyance system that runs north and past the extents of the proposed improvements.